-14 See Council website for past consultations
+&lt;sup>19 See Council website for past consultations

 - significant effects and give the necessary scrutiny to potential mitigation measures.
 This is the appropriate assessment stage of HRA. - A likely significant effect could be concluded on the basis of clear evidence of risk to European site interest, or there could be a scientific and plausible justification for concluding that a risk is present, even in the absence of direct evidence.
-The latter is a precautionary approach, which is one of the foundations of the high-level of protection pursued by EU policy on the environment, in accordance with the EU Treaty15.
+The latter is a precautionary approach, which is one of the foundations of the high-level of protection pursued by EU policy on the environment, in accordance with the EU Treaty.
 The precautionary principle should be applied at all stages in the HRA process and follows the principles established in case law relating to the use of such a principle in applying the European Directives and domestic Habitats Regulations.
-In particular, the European Court in the 'Waddenzee' case16 refers to "no reasonable scientific doubt" and in the 'Sweetman' case17 the Advocate General identified that a positive conclusion on screening for likely significant effects relates to where there "is a possibility of there being a significant effect". - The screening in this report looks at policies and options prior to any avoidance, reduction/mitigation measures in line with People Over Wind18.
+In particular, the European Court in the 'Waddenzee' case refers to "no reasonable scientific doubt" and in the 'Sweetman' case the Advocate General identified that a positive conclusion on screening for likely significant effects relates to where there "is a possibility of there being a significant effect". - The screening in this report looks at policies and options prior to any avoidance, reduction/mitigation measures in line with People Over Wind.
 Mitigation potential can only be considered at Appropriate Assessment stage.
 People Over Wind clarified the need to carefully explain actions taken at each HRA stage, particularly at the screening for likely significant effects stage.
 The Judgment highlights the need for clear distinction between the stages of HRA, and good practice in recognising the function of each.
 The screening for likely significant effects stage should function as a screening or checking stage (regardless of avoidance, reduction/mitigation measures), to determine whether further assessment is required.
-Assessing the nature and extent of potential impacts on European site interest features, and the robustness of mitigation options, should be done at the appropriate assessment stage. - 4.8 The screening of this version of the plan is based on the Main Modifications.
-We have drawn upon the previous HRA reports and produced a comprehensive screening table, screening policy by policy of the complete Plan, including the Main Modifications.
-This will ensure that the Local Plan being adopted by the Council has been checked for any possibility of significant effects on European sites and provides an accurate and up to date record of assessment for the plan.
+Assessing the nature and extent of potential impacts on European site interest features, and the robustness of mitigation options, should be done at the appropriate assessment stage. - 4.8 The screening of this version of the plan is based on the Main Modifications and the Further Main Modifications.
+We have drawn upon the previous HRA reports and produced a comprehensive screening table, screening policy by policy of the complete Plan, including the Main Modifications and the Further Main Modifications.
+This will ensure that the Local Plan being adopted by the Council

-15 Article 191 of the Treaty on the Functioning of the EU.
+$^{20}$ Article 191 of the Treaty on the Functioning of the EU.
 Previously Article 174 of the Treaty of the EC.